Nozbe/NoOffice.org/book/benefits.md

 ---
 part: intro
-title: What are the benefits of remote work?
+title: Benefits of remote work
 ---

 ## OK, Michael, tell me what do you like so much about running a #NoOffice team?